Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Simulated Light Curves and Detection Probabilities

 \subsubsection{Photometric Noise}

 The photon noise floor for the selected \textit{Kepler} observations is significantly lower than that of the noise floor projected for Roman, so the noise in the \kepler\ light curves can be neglected.
-We used two models to include more realistic noise levels in the data.
+We used two models to inject noise at the expected level for Roman into the Kepler light curves.
 Poisson noise dominates for fainter stars in both, but the first model from \cite{Penny19} (hereafter referred to as the Penny model) assumed a noise floor of $\sim$1mmag for saturated stars.
 The second model (\citealt{Wislon23}, hereafter referred to as the Wilson model) assumed we can recover more information from saturated stars.
 The Wilson model was computed by simulating a series of small image cutouts and extracting the uncertainty from each epoch of PSF photometry.
 The instrument model used to create these simulations utilizes ramp-fitting, but ignores several detector effects that are likely to degrade the quality of observations for stars with brightnesses of F146 $<$ 15--16, such as non-linearities and charge leakage.
 As a result, the Wilson model is akin to assuming that such effects can be precisely calibrated, which would lead to the photometric noise per pixel being capped at just under the Poisson limit at full well depth.
 We compare the noise models in Figure \ref{fig:Noise_models}.
 They diverge brighter than magnitude 16, which is important for our simulations because there is a large population of bulge giants in the 12--15 F146 magnitude range.

 We injected noise into our simulated light curves using both the Wilson and Penny models through the following modified version of equation 19 of G15: